dapr/docs/howto/invoke-and-discover-services/README.md

 ### Namespaces

-When running on [namespace supported platforms](../../reference/api/service_invocation_api.md#namespace-supported-platforms), you can add the namespace of your choice to the app ID:
+When running on [namespace supported platforms](../../reference/api/service_invocation_api.md#namespace-supported-platforms), you include the namespace of the target app in the app ID:

 ```
 myApp.production